10 Fantastic Things To Do in Santiago, Chile by JetSettingFools.com

 Sky Costanera

-Completed in 2013, the nearly 1,000-foot-tall Gran Torre Santiago Tower is the tallest skyscraper in Latin America (and the second-tallest in Latin America and the 5th tallest in the Southern Hemisphere).
-The Sky Costanera observation deck on the 61st and 62nd floors opened in 2015 and offers stunning 360-degree views of Santiago and well beyond.
-Purchase tickets in advance online
+Completed in 2013, the nearly 1,000-foot-tall Gran Torre Santiago Tower is the tallest skyscraper in Chile.
+The Sky Costanera observation deck on the 61st and 62nd floors opened in 2015 and offers stunning 360-degree views.
+Purchase tickets in advance

 Palacio de la Moneda